renanbirck/tmux-now-playing/README.md

 - `@now-playing-play-pause-key`
 Description: A list of key to bind as a play/pause command
 Default: `,`
-Values: a space separated string
+Values: space separated string
 - `@now-playing-stop-key`
 Description: A list of key to bind as a stop command
 Default: `.`
-Values: a space separated string
+Values: space separated string
 - `@now-playing-previous-key`
 Description: A list of key to bind as a previous track command
 Default: `;`
-Values: a space separated string
+Values: space separated string
 - `@now-playing-next-key`
 Description: A list of key to bind as a next track command
 Default: `'`
-Values: a space separated string
+Values: space separated string

 ### Update Interval